top of page

 A single cave disturbance can collapse an entire colony

 Across West Africa, caves and cave-like roosts are home to some of the continent's most ecologically important and threatened bat species.
 A single disturbance event at a roost can collapse an entire colony.
-Hunting, cave visits, and habitat destruction around cave entrances are pushing species to the brink of extinction.
+Hunting and habitat destruction around cave entrances are pushing species to the brink of extinction.

 Bats in a cave ©SMACON.png